bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 ## How much does a backend developer earn?

-Let’s look at a couple of different factors: where you live, what certifications you have, what skills you have, and how good you are in job interviews.
+Let's look at a couple of different factors: where you live, what certifications you have, what skills you have, and how good you are in job interviews.

 ### Best cities for backend developer pay

-It shouldn’t surprise you to hear that the highest salaries are in California, Massachusetts, and Washington.
+It shouldn't surprise you to hear that the highest salaries are in California, Massachusetts, and Washington.
 But before you uproot your life to chase a high backend developer salary, you should look at the cost of living, too.

-Here’s a handy chart showing you the takeaways:
+Here's a handy chart showing you the takeaways:

 ![Locations for best back-end jobs](/img/800/locationspaybackend.png.webp)